 Of course, with every silver lining comes a dark cloud, and PTO policies are not immune to downsides.
 Some research shows that employers who adopt PTO may give employees fewer overall days than they had previously, and/or new employees accumulate PTO more slowly than longer-term employees.

 Employees tend to view PTO as a benefit and use all of the time off, whereas they may not have in the past when they had time off for personal days, sick days, and vacation.
 Americans, especially, are notorious for not taking paid vacations and other paid time off of work.

 Employees tend to view all PTO time as vacation time and come to work when they are sick.
-Employers can discourage this practice with absenteeism management practices.
-Managers in the organization need to set the pace and expectations and model appropriate behavior for employees.
+Employers can discourage this practice with absenteeism management in action.
+Managers in the organization need to set the pace and expectations and model appropriate time off work behavior for employees.
 Coaching can also help address the issue of employees coming into work sick.

 In a 2016 survey conducted by the Society for Human Resource Management (SHRM), "The majority of organizations offered PTO plans (87%) and paid vacation plans (91%) to employees based on their length of service at the organization.
 For PTO plans, the average leave days awarded per year based on employee's length of service ranged from 13 to 26 days and eight to 22 days for paid vacation plans."

 In a study conducted by the WorldatWork Association in September 2014, the average number of PTO days offered by employers was:

 - Less than one year of service: 16 days